 Program type reporting is required for this program.
 All expenses and revenues for all program sites are to be aggregated and reported in one column.
 The Program/Site Identification Number is created by using the first four digits of the agency code and the last three digits of the program code.

-Units of Service: Prior to 10/1/2012 - one unit of service equals six months; annual required maximum is 2 units per individual
+Units of Service: One unit of service equals one month; annual maximum is 4 units per individual